DurandBastien/Search-Engine-LATimes/README.md

 The framework is divided into different folders representing functionalities:
   - Document server: fetch the content of documents in the dataset so the user can get an output to its query
-  - Globals: Folder where we gather all global variables or built documents used in our application.
+  - Globals: folder where we gather all global variables or built files used in our application.
   - IFConstruction: contains functions to build an in-memory or disk-based inverted file and other configuration files.
-  - QueryMaker: get the query from user and process it before give it to the search algorithm
+  - QueryMaker: used to emulate a query shell and also contain functions to pre-process queries
   - SearchAlgorithms: folder where you will find the 3 different algorithms used to find the best documents according to the keywords in the given query.
   - Tokenization: contains the two types of tokenizer, one in python and one in cpp